zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec05.md

      * *[DS05_ALGO_NOT_ZONE_SIGN]*
      * *[DS05_ALGO_OK]*

-7. If the *Responds without DNSKEY* and *Responds with DNSKEY* sets are empty then output *[DS05_NO_RESPONSE]*.
+7. If the *Responds without valid DNSKEY* and *Responds with DNSKEY* sets are empty then output *[DS05_NO_RESPONSE]*.

-8. If the *Responds with invalid DNSKEY* set is empty, then output *[DS05_INVALID_DNSKEY]* with the nameserver IP from the set.

-9. If the *Responds without DNSKEY* is non-empty then do:
+8. If the *Responds without valid DNSKEY* is non-empty then do:
-   1. If *Responds with DNSKEY* sets is empty then output *[DS05_ZONE_NO_DNSSEC]* with name server IP from the *Responds without DNSKEY* set.
+   1. If *Responds with DNSKEY* sets is empty then output *[DS05_ZONE_NO_DNSSEC]* with name server IP from the *Responds without valid DNSKEY* set.
-   2. Else, output *[DS05_SERVER_NO_DNSSEC]* with name server IP from the *Responds without DNSKEY* set.
+   2. Else, output *[DS05_SERVER_NO_DNSSEC]* with name server IP from the *Responds without valid DNSKEY* set.

 ## Outcome(s)